 This result highlights the fragility of priority mechanisms to uncertainty absent the strong assumption of risk-neutrality over diversity.
 Intuitively, this is because they feature no guarantees as to how many agents of different groups will be assigned.
 Indeed, the unfortunate interaction between priority mechanisms and unforeseen market realizations has led to public backlash against priority mechanisms.
 For example, in the Vietnamese university admissions system, which combines exam scores with priority boosts for students from disadvantaged groups, a year of unexpectedly easy exams led to "top-scoring students missing out on the opportunity to attend their university of choice" and generated backlash against the system (Tuoi Tre News, 2017).
-Moreover, in the Boston Public Schools system, a priority policy that is set to award students bonus points for high school admissions based on the level of disadvantage of their middle school has made it impossible for students from certain middle schools to get into certain high schools, no matter their grades.
-This led the Boston Herald (2022) to write that "in Boston, hard work and good grades will only set your child back."
-As APM dynamically adjust priorities, they have the potential to remedy these practical deficiencies of priority mechanisms.

-Moreover, our result highlights that quota mechanisms similarly fail to achieve the first-best away from high levels of risk aversion as they do not take advantage of the potential for positive selection.
-Our quantitative analysis in Section 5 in the context of quota mechanisms in Chicago Public Schools suggests that the variation in the distribution of characteristics across years generates meaningful welfare gains from switching to APM.
+Moreover, our result highlights that quota mechanisms similarly fail to achieve the firstbest away from high levels of risk aversion as they do not take advantage of the potential for positive selection.
+Our quantitative analysis in Section 6 in the context of quota mechanisms in Chicago Public Schools suggests that the variation in the distribution of characteristics across years generates meaningful welfare gains from switching to APM.

-To formalize the connection between uncertainty and the importance of the adaptability of APM, we consider a setting with no uncertainty, where Λ is a Dirac measure.
+To formalize the connection between uncertainty and the importance of the adaptability of APM, we consider a setting with no uncertainty, where $\Lambda$ is a Dirac measure.
 In this context, we say that a mechanism is optimal without uncertainty if it is a utility maximizer.